 - Select an appropriate writing style: The way you write determines the impact of your writing.
 Write in the third person and keep an objective tone throughout your analysis.
 Stick to the present tense.

-Use the right rhetorical strategy and right words to craft an exciting read.
+Use the right rhetorical strategy and the right words to craft an exciting read.
 Stick to grammar rules.

 Tip: Do not be overly critical in your analysis.
 Ensure that your every examination is supported by proper reasoning and supporting evidence.